jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Note, it's the extras of the Industrial Age who complain about everything because they've forgotten how fun it is to play the game of civilization.

 Here's my point, nobody knows how or why something clicks.
-However, we do understand when it does—when we can't go back.
-And could you ever drop Netflix and do back to driving to Blockbuster and back (twice) to watch one movie?
-What about flipping through encyclopedia books, or calling a taxi-cab and wondering when it'll arrive?
+However, we do understand when it does; when we can't go back.
+And could you ever drop Netflix and do back to DVDs?
+What about flipping through encyclopedia books or calling a taxi-cab and wondering when it'll arrive?

 Of course not, and that's a good sign you're already a believer in the Internet Age.

+Our civilization has fought many battles to to liberate extras from old ways of life.
+The first was the fight against king's and their despotism.
+After we defeated the divine nobles many "commoners" (white males) had voting, property, and free speech rights.
+The fight against sexism and racism is now distributing these levers of power to everyone in our society.

+These movements weren't good simply "because".
+By liberating more persons, our civilization got more player gods.
+And, just like in Nature, the more lifeforms play the game of evolution, the more adaptions there are solving real-life problems, and therefore the more likely you are to win.
+Backing this movements is why Left and Right won the Industrial Age.

+Now as we upgrade to the Internet Age, we have another "ism" in our way; antagonism.
+This ideology is the various justifications and rationales used by the Industrial Age establishment to hold back our technological progress for its self-interest.

+Antagonism is focing the middle-class to live as if its 1969.
+Living in the past is why we're as unhappy as camels living in the Amazon.
+The economic shutdown, fragile supply chains, unprepared citizens, extremely bureaucratic health-care system; the Great Covid-19 Pandemic, is revealing our outdatedness for all to see.

+The good news is, we already have Internet Age technology, and the "click" of Netflix means you are already majically attached to it.
+This book is merely trying to make you fight for a philosophy you already believe in.

-So, let's return to the book and our mission.
+So, let's return to our mission.
 I want you to drop the era of mass-production and Left/Right politics for Techvolution.
 A new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age.

-I want Main Street to spread their power with #debtfreeliving, #byebyedarthblockbuster, #ilovecollaboration because that's what happy player gods do when we control the levers of power.
+At the end of this book, I'd love it if you'd #debtfreeliving, #byebyedarthblockbuster, #ilovecollaboration.
+Because that's what happy player gods do when we control the levers of power.

 # Mid Point

 ## A Techvolution Battle Scene.
 Wikipedia vs. Books.
 Internet Age vs. Industrial Age

 Before we return to the battle with Darth Blockbuster Stargazer, let's get more backstory on the war to upgrade our civlization to the Internet Age.
-There's lots more stuff to improve then just storytelling technology; like the tools we use to record and access our general knowledge.
+There's lots more stuff to improve then just storytelling technology.
+Let's talk about how we upgraded the tools we use to record and access our general knowledge.

 Humanity is always asking questions.
 Some of those today might be, why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop the coronavirus.
 Humanity deal with all these questions by creating a reference tool.